MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksproperty_item.md

 Specifies the ID of the property being described.

+### -field GetPropertyHandler

+Pointer to a minidriver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff567177">KStrGetPropertyHandler</a>.
+If <b>NULL</b>, the property cannot be read.
+This member is used only by drivers that use the AVStream or Stream class interfaces.

+### -field GetSupported

+Set to <b>TRUE</b> if this property supports get requests, <b>FALSE</b> if it does not.
+(The class driver fulfills the request through the SRB_GET_DEVICE_PROPERTY or SRB_GET_STREAM_PROPERTY requests.)
+This member is used only by minidrivers running under stream class.

 ### -field MinProperty

 Specifies the minimum buffer length to hold the property identifier.
 This must be at least <b>sizeof</b>(<a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a>).